cbohnert67/CALCULUS-WITH-SYMPY/readme.md

 # Calculus Review with Sympy

-A minimal speech set of calculus review problems to be tackled with Python and the Sympy library.
+A minimal speech set of calculus review activities designed to be tackled with Python and the Sympy library.

 ## Chapter 1: Functions, graphs and limits